mgotsch/macs-mile-high/README.md

 3. From the photos info, it takes the first `photo_reference` to generate a URL that is used in the app to display images.

 This tool can be found [here](https://github.com/mgotsch/google-maps-geojson-augmenter) (currently being finalized).

+## Skills Used
+- **React**: Used to build the app's UI and manage its state.
+- **Mapbox GL**: The mapping tool the app is built on and how the markers and associated pop-ups are displayed for each of my fav spots.
+- **Google Places API**: Utilized to augment the Google Takeout data, pulling additional field (images, editorial summaries, ratings, and price ranges) for the locations.
+- **GeoJSON**: For managing location data and mapping coordinates.
+- **GitHub Pages**: How the app is hosted an made publicly available
+- **GitHub Actions**: Used to automate the build and deployment process using a `node.js.yml` workflow.

 ## Future Enhancements